openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 The problem types that you can include in any course, without taking any other steps to identify or enable additional exercises or tools, are the core problem types.
-When you add a problem component in Studio, the core problem types are classified as either **Common Problem Types** or **Advanced**.
+When you add a problem component in Studio, the core problem types are classified as either **Simple Problem Types** or **Advanced**.

 .. contents::
   :local:
   :depth: 1

 =====================
-Common Problem Types
+Simple Problem Types
 =====================

-When you select any of the common problem types in Studio the :ref:`simple editor<Simple Editor>` opens.
+When you create a problem in Studio, the editor opens with options for the following problem types.
+When you select any of the simple problem types, the :ref:`simple editor<Simple Editor>` opens.

-* If you choose the **Blank Common Problem** option, the editor opens without providing a template or example for you to follow You can begin to add text and markdown for required and optional problem elements immediately.

-* If you choose one of the following problem types, a template appears in the editor with guidance for adding all of that problem type's required elements, as well as several optional elements.

 .. list-table::
    :widths: 25 60 20